guplem/Dashboard-ReactNodeSQL/README.md

 All components are containerized using Docker, making it easy to run and share the application with just a single command.

 ## Project Structure

 The following are the main directories and setup files in this project:

+Understood!
+Here’s the updated project structure without mentioning specific `.ts` files and with the same clean and consistent style:

+---

+## Project Structure

+The following are the main directories and setup files in this project:

 ```